Niks1612/Iris-Classification/README.md

-Develop a ML Model for classifying iris flowers based on their features using
+Iris Classification
-Python, scikit-learn, and TensorFlow.
+Develop a ML Model for classifying iris flowers based on their features using Python, scikit-learn, and TensorFlow.